 From the charts you can ascertain a teams' "velocity" — that is, the speed at which the team is able to complete the tasks estimated in units of difficulty (hours/complexity/score out of 10).
 Once you know a team's velocity you can then calculate, based on the current team performance, how long the remaining tasks should take to complete.
 GreenHopper helps this with by providing a chart.

-Screenshot: Burndown Chart (click to enlarge) Click Non Working Days (in version 6.1.1 or later) to highlight days when your team won't be working.
+Screenshot: Burndown Chart (click to enlarge) Click Non Working Days to highlight days when your team won't be working.

-Click Non Working Days (in version 6.1.1 or later) to highlight days when your team won't be working.
+Click Non Working Days to highlight days when your team won't be working.

 This graph looks fairly cool and might impress someone on a first glance, but you do need to be able to explain it or what's the point?